Blog

 • Vegetables that are high in antioxidants

-• Foods rich in omega-3 like salmon or flaxseed
+• Foods rich in omega-3, such as salmon or flaxseed

-In addition to medication, patients may need to incorporate physical therapy to rebuild motor functions or occupational therapy to learn new ways to accomplish daily tasks.
+In addition to medication, patients may need to incorporate physical therapy to rebuild motor functions or occupational therapy to learn new ways to complete daily tasks.

 Many patients are also advised to join support groups if they are experiencing depression due to their physical limitations.
-You may need to rely on relatives, close friends, or even medical professionals to help with daily activities due to limited mobility.
+Because of limited mobility, you may need to rely on relatives, close friends, or medical professionals to help with daily activities.

 If you or someone close to you has recently been diagnosed with CIDP, know that you are not alone and that treatment is available.
 Seek treatment immediately and look out for relapses to help minimize the impact of this disease.